courtcraw/mesadu_wdbinaries/docs/lab1.md

 ## Task 4 - Adding history columns
 In order for this exercise to be a useful shortcut, we need to save out additional data in our history columns for later use.
-To do this, add(uncomment) the following values to your history columns:
+To do this, add(uncomment) the following values to your binary_history_columns.list:

 * <code>period_minutes</code>
 * <code>binary_separation</code>